JurmiThinley/jobtrackr/README.md

 ## Features

-- User signup and login (to be implemented)
+- User signup and login
-- Add, view, update, and delete job applications (planned)
+- Add, view, update, and delete job applications
 - RESTful API built with Flask and SQLAlchemy
 - Modular code structure with blueprints
-- Ready for CLI and web frontend integration
+- Ready for CLI and web frontend integration (to be completed)

 ## Getting Started